But thou art deeper read, and better skill'd

 We're here to help!

 All of our staff will be happy to assist you with your questions.
-Specialized research assistance is available from reference librarians, either in person or by phone during reference desk hours, by e-mail through Ask-A-Librarian, or by direct consultation with one of our subject specialist librarians.
+Specialized research assistance is available from reference librarians.
+Find one in person during reference desk hours, call, email, or consult a subject specialist librarian.
 Our collection of subject research guides describe important scholarly resources for various disciplines.
 The Libraries also provide special services to persons with disabilities.